arsham/SelectBetween/README.md

 # InBetween

-A sublime text plugin in between of good and evil!
+A Sublime Text 3 plug-in in between good and evil!

 ## Motivation